digimakergo/doc/references/go.md

 ### Conditions

-A condition expression includes field, operator and value(eg. "id > ", 10).
-Operator can be ignored the opeator is = or 'in'.
-Typical values are 1(int), "hello"(string), or int/string slices(in will be used when querying), or datetime.
+A condition includes information of field, operator and value(eg. "id > ", 10).
+Operator can be ignored if it's '=' or 'in'.
+Typical values are like 1(int), "hello"(string), or int/string slices(in will be used when querying), or datetime.
 So the value should be a baisc types or struct implementing  [database.sql.driver.Valuer](https://golang.org/pkg/database/sql/driver/#Valuer).

 Supported operators: `">", ">=", "<", "==", "<=", "!=", "=", "in", "like"`.